São Paulo/Guarulhos International Airport: Accidents and incidents

+Ground transport

 The airport is located 25 km from downtown São Paulo.

 Car

-The airport has its own highway system: Rodovia Hélio Smidt Highway which connects the airport to Presidente Dutra Highway or Ayrton Senna Highway.
+The airport has its own highway system: The Rodovia Hélio Smidt Highway which connects the airport to the Presidente Dutra Highway or the Ayrton Senna Highway.
 Residents of Guarulhos can access the road via Monteiro Lobato Avenue.
-Taxi stands are located outside each of the two terminals on the Arrivals level; inside there are car rental agency representatives.

 Bus

 Bus transportation is available through the Airport Bus Service, an executive bus line, administered by EMTU and operated by Consórcio Internorte – Área 3.
 This service provides transportation connecting Guarulhos to Congonhas airport; to Tietê Bus Terminal; to Palmeiras-Barra Funda Intermodal Terminal, to Faria Lima Ave; To Republica Square (Praça da República); To Berrini Ave., Itaim Bibi district; and to the circuit of hotels along Paulista Avenue and Rua Augusta.
 The ride takes about one hour, depending on traffic.
 At the airport, tickets can be purchased at the counter located outside the lounge of the Terminal 1, Wing B's arrivals level.

 Pássaro Marron/EMTU, a syndicate of the Internorte Consortium, offers two regular bus lines, 257 and 299, connecting Tatuapé subway station (Line 3-Red) with Guarulhos Airport every 30 minutes.
 At Tatuapé, both buses can be picked up on a platform of that multimodal station's North side bus terminal.
 At the airport, the stop for both buses is at the Arrivals level road connecting the wings of Terminal 2.

 Gol Airlines and LATAM offer for their passengers free bus transfers between Guarulhos and Congonhas airports at regular times.

 Viação Cometa offers daily departures to and from the airport and the cities of Santos, Sorocaba, São Vicente, and Praia Grande.
 Lirabus operates daily buses between the airport and Campinas.
 Pássaro Marron offers bus services to São José dos Campos with departures every two hours.
 Viação Transdutra connects the airport with the city of Arujá.